peterbsmyth/beer-grid/README.md

   - scrum master
   - dev team members

+___

+## Thoughts on Design & Development

-- there's a concept that the work of design and development are clearly divided in the sense that a designer does designer and a developer does development. this is about breaking that divide.
+There's a concept that the work of design and development are clearly divided in the sense that a designer does designer and a developer does development.

+This is about breaking that divide.

+### The Way Forward
-- the way forward is to get developers interacting with design tokens that live in the browser
+- The way forward is to get developers interacting with design tokens that live in the browser
-- the way forward is to get designers working with components, css, and browser tools like chrome devtools
+- The way forward is to get designers working with components, css, and browser tools like chrome devtools

-- there are a lot of tools that are considered designer-y and tools that are considered developer-y
+- There are a lot of tools that are considered designer-y and tools that are considered developer-y
-   - on the web the tools are the same, both dev and designer use the same things in this concept
+	-  On the web the tools are the same, both dev and designer use the same things in this concept.

+### Benefit
-- benefit: dev bootcamp grads can do either design or dev, technically
+- Benefit: Dev bootcamp grads can do either design or dev, technically
-- benefit: lower friction between design and development of end-product
+- Benefit: Lower friction between design and development of end-product